Learn something new every day

 There were some exceptions in the multi-fiber arrangement.
 Very poor countries, such as Bangladesh, were not subjected to restrictions as being subject to quotas would seriously affect the well-being of the nation.
 Countries with this advantage were able to expand their industries to such a level that new competition that resulted from the end of the MFA did not appear to harm them as they continued to have cheaper labor.

 The multi-fiber arrangement was active between 1974 and 2004.
 It was then deemed to be against World Trade Organization (WTO) regulations.
-For this reason, the MFA was cancelled as of January 1, 2005.
+For this reason, the MFA was canceled as of January 1, 2005.
 Since then, developed nations have attempted to find other ways to replicate or at least approximate the effect of the multi-fiber arrangement.

 Once the multi-fiber arrangement was ended, China had a sharp increase in exports.
 The USA and EU called upon the nation to restrict trade as was outlined in its accession agreement from the WTO.
 This resulted in quota restrictions for a set period of years between both USA and EU.